lili0415/DPU-OOD-Detection/README.md

 python train_video_flow.py --near_ood --dataset 'UCF' --lr 0.0001 --seed 0 --bsz 64 --num_workers 10 --start_epoch 10 --use_single_pred --use_irm --use_dynamic_a2d --a2d_max_hellinger --a2d_ratio 0.5 --use_npmix --max_ood_hellinger --a2d_ratio_ood 0.5 --ood_entropy_ratio 0.5 --nepochs 50 --appen '' --save_best --save_checkpoint --datapath '/path/to/UCF101/'
 ```

-You can also download our provided checkpoints from [link](https://drive.google.com/file/d/19XDezC-oIq_a8nmWDWVr16r_gd4Ryw72/view?usp=share_link).
+You can also download our provided checkpoint from [link](https://drive.google.com/file/d/19XDezC-oIq_a8nmWDWVr16r_gd4Ryw72/view?usp=share_link).

 Save the evaluation files for UCF (to save evaluation files for ASH or ReAct, you should also run following line with options `--use_ash` or `--use_react`):
 ```